thatisuday/npm-no-avatar/README.md

-# no-avatar
+## no-avatar | Generate Avatar with Initials in Node.js
-Module and Express middleware to generate avatar image with initials.
+Module and Express middleware to generate avatar image with initials

 ![](https://i.imgur.com/CuCBdL1.jpg)